KEY POINTS

 The president cited a review of previous research conducted by Mount Sinai and Harvard researchers that found a potential association between acetaminophen use early in pregnancy and increased risk of autism in children.
 The researchers suggested Tylenol and similar products should not be used early in pregnancy except in the case of fever.

-They said they found a “strong, consistent association between prenatal acetaminophen exposure” and neurodevelopmental issues, but added that because of study limitations, they could not prove “definitive causation.”
+They said their research found a “strong, consistent association between prenatal acetaminophen exposure” and neurodevelopmental issues, but added that because of study limitations, they could not prove “definitive causation.”
 Per the researchers, “We advocate cautious, time-limited acetaminophen use under medical guidance, highlighting the need for research into safer alternatives and updated guidelines.”

 Going after the causes of autism